Read our Student Minister Profiles here.

-The Board of Deacons consists of 27 Deacons (three classes of 9) serving three-year terms and one Youth Deacon serving a one-year term and includes the Senior Associate Pastor as an advisory member.
-The Deacons are essentially the Church’s arm of compassion, a service group ministering to the congregation and to those outside the church through its outreach programs.
-Established ministries of the Deacons include (Inreach) Lay Pastoral Care, Youth, and New Member ministries; (Outreach) Christmas Party, Church of the Living Hope, Jan Hus Homeless Program, NCS Wednesday Night Dinner Program, Presbyterian Hope in Action, Search and Care and New York Common Pantry.
+The Board of Deacons consists of 27 Deacons (three classes of 9) serving three-year terms and one or two Youth Deacons serving a one-year term and includes an Associate Pastor as an advisory member.
+The Deacons are the Church’s arm of compassion, a service group ministering to the congregation and to those outside the church through its outreach programs.
 The Church constitution says of Deacons that “Persons of spiritual character, honest repute, exemplary lives, brotherly and sisterly love, warm sympathies and sound judgment should be chosen for this office.”

 The Board of Trustees consists of 12 Trustees (three classes of 4) serving a three-year term.
 Members of the Board of Trustees are the Directors of The Corporation of The Brick Presbyterian Church in the City of New York.
 The Trustees have among their responsibilities: monitoring the finances of the Church, including participation in planning, stewardship and oversight processes, fiduciary responsibility for conserving and enhancing the Church’s physical properties and financial assets, including matters relating to insurance coverage, major plant and capital replacements, and development of programs to encourage bequests.

 The Brick Presbyterian Church is a lively, growing congregation that has been serving New York City since 1767.
 We worship every Sunday at 11 a.m. in our Sanctuary.
 Adult Education classes meet September through May at 9:45 a.m. on Sunday mornings.
 Sunday Church School is offered for children from age two to seventh grade.
 From October to May, we also offer a half-hour weekly communion service on Wednesdays at 6 p.m in the Chapel.
 We welcome all to come, visit, worship and see what Brick Church is all about!
 We invite you to become part of our Church community; we hold new member meetings four times a year.